-When I say “real” maple syrup, what I mean is someone tapped their trees and turned it into maple syrup.
-Then you stop at a local farm, market or shop and buy some.
-Once you’ve had the real deal, the grocery store stuff just isn’t going to do it for you.
+When I say “real” maple syrup, what I mean is someone tapped their trees and boiled the sap until it evaporated and became maple syrup.
+Once you’ve had the real deal, the grocery store stuff just isn’t going to make the cut.
 So, the best way to enjoy this quality of maple syrup is to pour it over something that’s really just a reason to sop it up.
 French Toast is that perfect vehicle.

 Here’s a few ways to do that.

 - Use French or Italian bread and slice it yourself into thick slices.
 It doesn’t need to be fresh, day old is probably better anyway.
 But make sure it’s white bread.

 - Use lots of butter in the pan and let it get a bit brown before you add the bread to help it get a nice golden colour and that nutty flavour.

 - Add a few drops of vanilla to the egg and milk mixture to help maximize the flavour.

 - Don’t use too much milk, about 2-3 Tablespoons per 2 eggs is about right.
 1/4 cup is too much.
 You need 1 large egg with a bit of milk for every 2 large slices of bread.

 Mix the eggs, milk, vanilla and a pinch of salt in a pie plate.
 Use real vanilla if possible and large farm fresh eggs.
 It helps if the eggs are set out for a bit before mixing up, they break up better at room temperature.

 If you’re making a large batch, warm the oven and place the cooked pieces on a warm plate while you make the rest.

 Grill the French Toast at a fairly high heat, somewhere between medium and high.